dsli208/Super-Canvasser/README.md

 - Canvassers: set of canvassers selected to work on this campaign.

-Locations are added to a campaign by entering text in a textbox.  the text contains one address per line, in the following format: NUMBER, STREET, UNIT, CITY, STATE, ZIP.
-Example: 40, Piedmont Drive, Apartment 16B, Brookhaven, NY, 11776  the system should allow at least 100 addresses to be uploaded at a time.
+Locations are added to a campaign by entering text in a textbox.  the text contains one address per line, in the following format: `NUMBER`, `STREET`, `UNIT`, `CITY`, `STATE`, `ZIP`.
+> :nerd: Example: 40, Piedmont Drive, Apartment 16B, Brookhaven, NY, 11776.
+> :nerd: The system should allow at least 100 addresses to be uploaded at a time.

-All above information about a campaign can be edited before, but not after, the campaign starts.  other information associated with a campaign (namely, canvassing assignment and results) is discussed below.
+> :nerd: All above information about a campaign can be edited before, but not after, the campaign starts.  other information associated with a campaign (namely, canvassing assignment and results) is discussed below.

 ### 2.2 Create Canvassing Assignment
 A "task" is a set of locations to be visited by one canvasser on one day, with a recommended order for the visits.   for a selected campaign, the system partitions the locations into tasks and assigns one task to each canvasser on each day that the canvasser will work on the campaign.  the number of created tasks should be the minimum (or close to it) such that the duration of the longest task is less than or equal to the work-day duration (a global parameter).  the system then assigns the tasks to days and canvassers, packing the tasks towards the beginning of the campaign.  for example, if two canvassers are selected to work on a 2-day campaign with 3 tasks, and both canvassers are available on both days, then both canvassers will be assigned tasks on the first day, and only one of them will be assigned a task on the second day.  if some tasks remain unassigned (because there are not enough canvassers or days), the system displays a detailed warning message, but keeps the canvassing assignment anyway.  the campaign manager can later edit the campaign to address this issue, if desired.

 a canvasser can be assigned a task on a given day only if he/she is available (i.e., planning to work) on that day and unassigned (i.e., not already assigned a task in any campaign) on that day.  for simplicity, the system does not support assigning multiple tasks per day to a canvasser.

-if the dates, canvassers, or locations for a campaign are modified, the system updates or discards any previously computed canvassing assignment for it.
+If the dates, canvassers, or locations for a campaign are modified, the system updates or discards any previously computed canvassing assignment for it.

 ### 2.3 View Canvassing Assignment
-The canvassing assignment for a selected campaign is displayed in a table showing the date, canvasser, number of locations, and duration of each task.  the user can select a task to see additional details, including the set of locations in that task.  the user can choose whether to see the locations as a list of addresses in the recommended order or as markers on a map.
+The canvassing assignment for a selected campaign is displayed in a table showing the date, canvasser, number of locations, and duration of each task.
+The user can select a task to see additional details, including the set of locations in that task.  the user can choose whether to see the locations as a list of addresses in the recommended order or as markers on a map.

 ### 2.4 View Campaign Results
-The system supports the following three views.
-(1) Table of detailed results, showing all information from all locations.
-(2) Statistical summary of results, including average and standard deviation of the ratings, and percentages of "yes" and "no" answers for each question in the questionnaire.
-(3) Visual summary of results in the form of a map with a marker for each location in the campaign, such that the color and/or shape of the markers indicate the rating of each location or that the location lacks a rating.
+The system supports the following three views:
+1. Table of detailed results, showing all information from all locations.
+2. Statistical summary of results, including average and standard deviation of the ratings, and percentages of "yes" and "no" answers for each question in the questionnaire.
+3. Visual summary of results in the form of a map with a marker for each location in the campaign, such that the color and/or shape of the markers indicate the rating of each location or that the location lacks a rating.

 ## 3. Functionality for Canvassers